Skip to main content

 Bids, offers, or other submissions received from any person that is suspended, debarred, or otherwise ineligible as of the due date for receipt of bids, proposals, or other submissions shall be rejected by the District.

 Utah Admin.
-Rules R33-9-301 (May 23, 2022)
+Rules R33-9-301 (July 8, 2024)

-Ineligible bidder or offeror
+Ineligible Bidder or Offeror

 A person with an outstanding tax lien in the state may not submit a quote, bid, or offer to the District, nor may such a person contract to provide a procurement item to the District.
 However, if the district Procurement Officer determines that it is in the best interests of the District to do so, the District may grant an exception to this prohibition for a specified and particular quote, bid, offer, or contract.
 The District may reject a quote, bid, or offer submitted in violation of this prohibition.